AgafonovTimur/Zombi-Killer-demo/README.md

 3D shooter Demo level Unity version 2018.2

 11 09
+- cant leave room if any zombi is alive
 - weapon upgrade
 - boss at the end
 - player death